testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 7. Select the `Integrate` item from the left menu.

-8. **Run** the **Exercise 8 - Execute Data Analyst and CEO Queries** Pipeline, which will run the `asa.sql.workload01` and `asa.sql.workload02` queries.
+8. **Run** the **Exercise 8 - ExecuteDataAnalystandCEOQueries** Pipeline, which will run the `asa.sql.workload01` and `asa.sql.workload02` queries.
 You can run the pipeline with the Debug option if you have an instance of the Integration Runtime running.

 9. Select **Add trigger**, then **Trigger now**.
 In the dialog that appears, select **OK**. **Let this pipeline run for 30 seconds to 1 minute, then proceed to the next step**.